cCA4b/Thesis/README.md

 There is a 3rd option missing from mainstream rhetoric.

-**What if AI CAN assist me with creating *"...real, valuable, secure, robust apps..."?***
+**What if AI could assist me with creating *"...real, valuable, secure, robust apps..."?***

 ## The Problem

-MIT Technology review didn't mention another important aspect of software. ***Performance***
+What about software performance?
 Most modern software runs far slower than the silicon permits.

 [Leiserson et al. (2020)](https://doi.org/10.1126/science.aam9744) called this *"plenty of room at the top."* Their paper has many fantastic ideas, proposals, and demonstrations on how modern software can be optimized.